mik30s/c-course/parser/associativity.md

       integer-constant
       shift-operator '<<' integer-constant

-This would result in an inifite recursion had we followed the previous parser logic.
+This would result in an inifite recursion if we had followed the previous parser logic.
 There are simple solutions, one of them is to parse those rules as a list of nodes (e.g. const, '<<', const, '<<' ...), then either build the tree backwards, or keep a state for accumulation.